Sound Unlimited: History

 Westside Posse originated from the western suburbs of Sydney in the Burwood subdivision in 1983.
 Their first recording, "Pull the Trigger", was a track on a compilation album, Down Under by Law, released by Virgin Records in 1988.

-Later in 1989 they became a dance, hip hop and pop group, Sound Unlimited Posse, with the line-up of Rosano "El Assassin" Martinez as rapper, Vladimir "DJ B.L.T."
-Cherapanoff (ex-Digits) and rapper Alan "Kode Blue".
-The group had members of Russian and mixed Spanish and Filipino origin.
-They rapped about "the evils of racism and the power of positivity" in their single, "Peace by Piece (By Piece Mix)", released in 1990.
-Also in that year they supported the Australian leg of tours by visiting international artists, Public Enemy, De La Soul and New Kids on the Block.
-After Martinez's younger sister, Tina, joined the group they shortened their name to Sound Unlimited.
+Later in 1989, members of Westside Posse formed Sound Unlimited Posse, comprising rappers Rosano "El Assassin" Martinez and Alan "Kode Blue", vocalist Tina Martinez and DJ Vladimir "DJ B.L.T."
+Cherapanoff.

+In 1990, Sound Unlimited Posse signed with CBS Records and released their debut single, "Peace by Piece".
+The recording was produced and arranged by Sydney production team Cat & Moose Productions, comprising Troy Duncombe and Micky Mahoney.
+Following the release of Peace by Piece, the group supported the Australian tours of Public Enemy, De La Soul and New Kids on the Block.

+Sound Unlimited Posse followed Peace by Piece with "Unity" in 1991, again produced and arranged by Cat & Moose Productions.
+The Drum Media reported in July 1991 that "Unity" was receiving airplay and that the group was performing in Sydney with Canadian hip hop group Dream Warriors.

+In 1992, the group released "Kickin' to the Undersound", the third consecutive Sound Unlimited Posse single produced by the Cat & Moose team.
+It was the first single released from the group's debut album, A Postcard from the Edge of the Under-Side, and became the first Australian hip hop song to reach the national Top 20.

-They released three singles from their debut album, A Postcard from the Edge of the Underside (1992), with "Kickin' to the Undersound" (April 1992), "Saturday Night" (October 1992) and "One More from the City" (April 1993).
-Members Def Wish and Sereck of Def Wish Cast appear b-boying in the film clip for "Saturday".
-The album title is inspired by the 1990 film, Postcards from the Edge, which is about a recovering drug addict.
+The album was released later in 1992, followed by the singles "Saturday Night" and "One More from the City".
+Members Def Wish and Sereck of Def Wish Cast appeared b-boying in the video for "Saturday Night".
+The album title was inspired by the 1990 film Postcards from the Edge.

 A Postcard from the Edge of the Underside was the only Australian rap album to be released by a major label (Columbia Sony) in the 1990s.
-This "breakthrough recording deal" was negotiated with the help of Public Enemy.

 The group's origins in Sydney's western suburbs impacted the music they created.
 Those suburbs have residents, who are "traditionally regarded as real people, working-class, underprivileged and crime-ridden," and have substantial immigrant communities.
 They have significantly less access to the cultural and social capital of residents in more affluent, serviced suburbs, creating space for a different cultural form, that of underground hip-hop.
 Sound Unlimited publicly declared their underground status in that album title.